For exhibit information or assistance, ask one of our friendly Docents. These volunteer guides wear navy blazers.

 - Upon arrival, be prepared for Security Check, then go directly to the Admissions Desk.
 A clerk will help you get started with your visit.

 To make your experience safe and enjoyable, be prepared for the Security Check.
 The Library and Museum is a Federal agency; weapons are not allowed in the building.
 Upon entry, all visitors must pass through a security check with a metal detector.
-All bags will be X-rayed, and possibly, searched by security staff.
-All weapons will be confiscated by security staff and not returned.
-This includes all guns, all knives, multipurpose tools, stun-guns, and any other items considered as less-than lethal weapons.
+All bags will be X-rayed, and possibly, searched.
+All weapons will be confiscated and not returned.
+This includes all guns, all knives, multipurpose tools, pepper spray, and stun-guns.
 All bags larger than 19" tall x 10" wide x 9" deep require check-in to the coat room.
 Ask a Docent (volunteer guide) for assistance.

 Only animals defined by the ADA as Service Animals are allowed into the Museum.
 Pets are not allowed.